 I’ve never been a proponent of the saying “if it ain’t broke, don’t fix it”.
 Sometimes you need a change and nothing is “broke”.
 It just isn’t as good as it could be, it’s keeping other things from being better, or it’s soon going to be broke unless you change.

-But, there are times not to change — certainly when you are not ready to change.
+But, there are times not to change – certainly when you are not ready for the change.

 Here are 7 times not to change:

 There should always be a why.
 It might be as simple as if you don’t change you’re going to be bored out of your mind – but have a reason before you change.

 When there are no good leaders behind it

 You need people who buy into the change.
 If a change has value you can usually find supporters.
 They may be few.
 They may do nothing more than speak up for the change, but if no one can get excited about the change, you probably need to raise up some supporters before moving forward.
 (There are rare exceptions to this one, but again, they are rare.)

 When you haven’t defined a win

 Changing before you know what success looks like will keep you running in a lot of ineffective directions without much progress.

 When the loss is more expensive than the win

 Sometimes the cost just isn’t worth it.
 You can’t justify the people and resource expense for the potential return.